The project in summary

-- (At least) 460 refugee and migrant children (aged 3-18), including unaccompanied asylum-seeking children (UASC), participate to educational and artistic activities in 3 Child-and-Youth Friendly Spaces (CFS) in 3 Transit and Reception Centers in Una-Sana Canton: Bira, Borici and Sedra Camps;
+- 931 refugee and migrant children (aged 0-17), including 119 Unaccompanied Asylum-seeking Children (UASC), participated to several educational and artistic activities developed in 3 Child-and-Youth Friendly Spaces (CFS);

-- (At least) 260 refugee and migrant children (aged 6-15), including UASC, regularly attend classes in 5 public primary schools (Model Schools) of the Canton, together with their Bosnian peers.
+- 419 refugee and migrant children (aged 6-15), including 2 with disabilities, regularly attended classes in 5 public primary schools (Model Schools) of Una-Sana Canton, together with their Bosnian peers;

 - 494 refugee and migrant children joined the Preparatory HEART Program;